 The email address she used then, and continues to use again today, was listed on three breach sites.
 So most likely an email address/password combination is the same for multiple sites.

 As a gesture of goodwill, American Airlines agreed to return 25,000 of Frankfort’s stolen miles.
-And the airline continues to recommend that she not use the email address that it believes is compromised.
+The airline continues to recommend that she not use the compromised email address.

 How can you avoid losing all your miles to a hacker?